opcode81/tr5-plugin-disabler/README.md

 This script works for VST3 plugins under Windows (with your plugins installed under `%COMMONPROGRAMFILES%\VST3`).

-If you do not have Python 3, [download the portable application](https://github.com/opcode81/tr5-plugin-disabler/releases/download/v1.0/tr5_plugin_disabler_portable.zip).
+If you do not have Python 3, [download the portable application for Windows](https://github.com/opcode81/tr5-plugin-disabler/releases/download/v1.0.1/tr5_plugin_disabler_v1.0.1_portable_win.zip).

 ## Usage

-* Close your DAW (and any other programs using the plugins).
+* Close any applications using the plugins, e.g. your DAW.
 * Start the application.
 * Enable/disable plugins using the checkboxes.
 * Click apply.